 Since I don’t like the existing internet spam culture, I rather create a different culture.
 I rather grow my presence through legit means in line with my values of Truth and Excellence.
 To me, that’s more honorable than other methods.
 And one can argue that that’s probably why PE has such a strong following of real people with real voices today (i.e. all of you), rather than a soulless site that has no fan advocation.

-Read How To Say No To Others: The Only Guide You’ll Ever Need and learn how to say no to others, including to a culture you don’t believe in.
+Read How To Say No To Others: Your One-Stop Guide and learn how to say no to others, including to a culture you don’t believe in.

 “If you tell the truth, you don’t have to remember anything.” — Mark Twain